Argentina at a Glance

 Nevertheless, only a few other cities in Central and South America – for example Montevideo in neighboring Uruguay – are ranked ahead of Buenos Aires by Mercer when it comes to the quality of life.
 In comparison to Brazil’s mega-cities, living in Argentina’s capital city is both safer and cheaper.

-Across the country, however, strong inflation remains a central issue – throughout 2013 the inflation rate never dipped lower than 10%.
+Across the country, however, strong inflation remains a central issue — the inflation rate in April 2016, for example, was recorded at 40.5%.
 As such, prices can be fairly volatile, which means that the average expenses of living in Argentina vary greatly.

 Your personal well-being is an essential part of an enjoyable and successful expat assignment.
 Most expats place a great emphasis on a clean environment, affordable health insurance options, and good medical care.

 While living in Argentina, you can expect to be largely free of dangerous infections.
-Only in a few northern, forested areas does yellow fever pose any risk to residents.
+Only in a few northern, forested areas does yellow fever pose any risk to residents so ask your doctor whether or not he thinks it is advisable to get vaccinated based on your travel plans.
 Similarly, Malaria is not all too prevalent.
-However, in both 2009 and 2011 considerable dengue fever outbreaks were reported.
+However, in 2009, 2011 and 2016 considerable dengue fever outbreaks were reported.
 Therefore, expats, as well as tourists, should protect themselves well against mosquito bites.
 Even the Buenos Aires area hasn’t entirely escaped such cases, so this is clearly something to watch out for.

 In terms of immunization, travelers and expatriates are advised to at least refresh their routine vaccines (MMR, diphtheria, tetanus, pertussis, chickenpox, and influenza) in preparation for life in Argentina.
 Additionally, Hepatitis A and Typhoid vaccinations are often recommended as well.